|Nutrition Facts (per serving)|

 Can a Vegan Eat Imitation Crab Meat?

 Vegans cannot eat imitation crab meat.
 It is typically made from a white fish that is dyed with red food coloring to look like crab meat.
 Fish is not vegan, so this is not a vegan food.
-Our crab cakes use hearts of palm, which are a plant to imitate the crab meat.
+Our crab cakes use hearts of palm, which imitates the crab meat.

 Is Tartar Sauce Vegan?